Splitting income is a great way to save tax, but you must do it properly

-A few years ago, I can recall an announcement that was made in our church bulletin.
-It read: “Ladies, don’t forget the rummage sale next Saturday.
+Some of my readers may recall the old church-bulletin chestnut: “Ladies, don’t forget the rummage sale next Saturday.
 It’s a chance to get rid of those things not worth keeping around the house.
 Don’t forget your husbands.”
 Perhaps you’re a woman who believes that her husband’s best-before date is quickly approaching, or is past.
 Let me encourage you: Your husband has more value than you might think.
 Even if he’s not handy with tools, forgets your anniversary with regularity and can’t remember the garbage day schedule, it’s still true that he can bring tax savings to your family as you split income with him.
 So, keep him around.
 Now, let’s talk about this concept of income splitting.

 Tax savings